datalad-handbook/book/docs/basics/101-102-populate.rst

    $ tree

-Arguably, not the most exiting thing to see.
-So lets put some PDFs inside.
+Arguably, not the most exciting thing to see.
+So let's put some PDFs inside.
-Below is a short list optional readings.
+Below is a short list of optional readings.
 We decide to download them (they are all free, in total about 15 MB), and save them in ``DataLad-101/books``.

 - Additional reading about the command line: `The Linux Command Line <https://sourceforge.net/projects/linuxcommand/files/TLCL/19.01/TLCL-19.01.pdf/download>`_
 - An intro to Python: `A byte of Python <https://www.gitbook.com/download/pdf/book/swaroopch/byte-of-python>`_

-You can either visit the links and save them in ``books/``, or run the following commands to download the books:
+You can either visit the links and save them in ``books/``, or run the following commands to download the books right from the terminal:

 .. runrecord:: _examples/DL-101-102-3
    :language: console